AdamProsniewski/Time-zone-clocks/README.md

 ## Setup

-You can open the index.html file with any web browser to view the application, or edit all the files in an editor of your choice (for example: Visual Studio Code)
+You can open the index.html file with any web browser to view the application, or edit all the files in an editor of your choice (for example: Visual Studio Code).

 ## Usage